Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

 No online portal will give you that assurance of an instant hit.
 So, you might end up with the right candidate through the portal or with nothing at all.

-It all depends on how the requirement is posted on the portal and what kind of applicants are applying for it.
+It all depends on how the requirement post on the portal and what kind of applicants applying for it.

 3. People from all over the world can apply:

-There is no way you can put a filter where your job posting will be viewed by job seekers from a particular country or area.
-Such location requirements will have to be posted in the job requirement section which many job seekers tend to ignore.
+There is no way you can put a filter where your job posting will view by job seekers from a particular country or area.
+Such location requirements will have to post in the job requirement section which many job seekers tend to ignore.

 Hence, you can get large volumes of candidates who could fit in terms of the technical needs but might not be in terms of the location needs.